VitaliyShevchenko/go-with-clouds-tasks/Task3.md

 The key-value storage server should be containerized in a Docker container.
 The result of this task should be:

 1. `Dockerfile` — a text file that contains all commands, in order, needed to build a given image.
-2. pushed docker image into a private docker repository (which you have to create)
+2. pushed docker image into a public docker repository (which you have to create)
 3. everyone should be able to pull the image and run it locally and show that the key-value storage works as expected.

 #### Something to read